 - Teams: $29/month for 10,000 operations with team features

+These numbers come from Make’s official pricing page.
 Make counts operations differently than Zapier counts tasks.
 A single automation run that processes 10 records uses 10 operations.
 Volume pricing scales more favorably than Zapier.

-n8n pricing (2025):
+n8n pricing snapshot:

 - Self-hosted community: free forever on your own infrastructure